-The drawback of the foregoing approach is that it results with locally testable codes that are inherently weak (i.e., codes that do not allow for proximity-oblivious testing).
+The drawback of the foregoing approach is that it results in locally testable codes that are inherently weak (i.e., codes that do not allow for proximity-oblivious testing).
 To see this, note that PCPPs only guarantee that false assertions are rejected (with high probability), while true assertions can be accepted even if the proof is incorrect.
-Hence, corruptions in the PCPP part cannot be detected and the canonicity of the PCPP proofs cannot be verified, ruling out the possibility of a (strong) tester that is uniform over all possible values of the proximity parameter.4 Moreover, an additional problem when trying to build strong-LTC is that, by definition, PCPPs do not necessarily provide strong soundness, i.e., reject false proofs with probability that depends only on their distance from a correct proof.
+Hence, corruptions in the PCPP part are not necessarily detectable and the canonicity of the PCPP proofs may not be verified, ruling out the possibility of a (strong) tester that is uniform over all possible values of the proximity parameter.
+Moreover, when trying to build strong-LTCs, an additional problem that arises is that, by definition, PCPPs do not necessarily provide strong soundness, i.e., reject false proofs with probability that depends only on their distance from a correct proof.